 Restoration professionals must complete biohazard cleanups with special attention to the safety of everyone involved.
 The team at PuroClean of Augusta will carefully contain the area, remove any materials that are not salvageable, and then sanitize those that remain.
 If there are any lingering odors, our trained technicians will deodorize the area and return your Augusta area property to pre-loss condition with empathy and care.

-Biohazard restoration involves cleaning, application of EPA approved hospital grade disinfectants, and deodorizing locations where a traumatic event such as an accident, injury, or death has occurred.
-Thus, working with biohazards often means working with blood, human or animal remains, chemical spills, and more.
+Biohazard restoration involves cleaning, applying EPA-approved hospital-grade disinfectants, and deodorizing locations where a traumatic event such as an accident, injury, or death has occurred.
+Thus, working with biohazards often means working with blood, human or animal remains, chemical spills and more.

 Once police and investigators finish gathering all the evidence from a crime scene, they are not responsible for any of the actual sanitizing of the scene.
-Once police release the crime scene area, the responsibility is with the owner of the property to employ biohazard cleaning services.
+Once police release the crime scene area, the responsibility is with the property owner to employ biohazard cleaning services.
 The biohazard cleaning crew can only begin their work after authorities have officially released the scene.

-This standard helps protect approximately 5.6 million workers in the healthcare industry and related occupations, which also includes biohazard restoration companies.
+This standard helps protect approximately 5.6 million workers in the healthcare industry and related occupations, including biohazard restoration companies.
 Biohazard remediation falls within the scope of the BOPIM standard.

 Also, the BOPIM standard consists of several requirements, including: